UrbanOS-Examples/continuousDelivery/README.md

     * Change Nexus script to same approach use by Jenkins - DONE
   * Jenkins file for sample repository - pick monitoring
     * runs docker inspec tests in a sibling docker container
     * publishes to Nexus if successful
+  * Other
+    * Resolve conflict with elb security group name.
+    * Consider an approach where security groups are reusable.
+E.g. use same security groups for Delivery Pipeline load balancers